apache/mynewt-mcumgr/protocol.md

 variety of transports (currently TTY serial or BLE).

-The protocol isn't fully documented but the following information has been inferred from the source code available on Github and using the `-l DEBUG` flag When executing commands.
+The protocol isn't fully documented but the following information has been inferred from the source code available on Github and using the `-l DEBUG` flag when executing commands.

 ## Source Code